evansbenj/SulaRAD/3_GATK_and_base_recalibration.md

 ```

 ## Print Reads
-Then I output a vcf file as follows
+Then I output a new bam file with recalibrated base quality scores as follows

 ``` perl